learn-co-curriculum/writing-a-lab/README.md

 ## Purpose of A Lab

 The purpose of a lab is for students to practice what is taught in a lecture or through a reading.
+We teach students to be productive and to do that, we want them to start applying their knowledge right away.
 Students become developers when they are working on labs.

-Because of this, we want our labs to be challenging but applicable.
-Students should feel pushed intellectually with each lab, but not overwhelmed.
+Because of this, we want our labs to be challenging and students should feel pushed intellectually with each lab.
+Labs also give exposure to Test Driven Development and are a means for students to push their own learning forward by struggling through difficult content.
+Moreover, completing labs and seeing complete projects, even small ones builds confidence

 For this reason, our overall curriculum should include labs of varying degrees of difficulty.
 For important units or even important lessons, we should make sure that there are both regular and advanced labs.